When is Winter Love Island on ITV2? New host, cast, location and your questions answered

 Who’re the contestants on Winter Love Island?

 The preliminary Winter Love Island 2020 line-up was revealed in January.
-Right here’s the primary bunch of islanders hitting the villa in South Africa – there will probably be extra to return so keep tuned to see which bombshells arrive to trigger a stir…
+Right here’s the primary bunch of islanders hitting the villa in South Africa – there shall be extra to come back so keep tuned to see which bombshells arrive to trigger a stir…

 Learn our first have a look at our contestants right here.